ardo-zapp/battery-lab/README.md

 > You are **strictly prohibited** from redistributing any compiled APKs (including renamed or modified versions) to any app store (e.g., Google Play Store, F‑Droid, Amazon Appstore) **without prior permission**.

 > 📝 **Note**
-> Battery Lab does **not require root access**, and previous plans for "Battery Calibration" and "Kernel Experiment" have been **discontinued** to preserve app stability and compatibility.
+> Battery Lab does **not require root access**.
+Previous plans for "Battery Calibration" and "Kernel Experiment" have been **discontinued** to ensure stability and broader compatibility.

 ---